Center for Cybersecurity and Trustworthy Systems

 This center serves as a meeting space and facilitator for inter- and trans-disciplinary research and educational collaborations in areas related to the safety and security of computer, information, and cyber-physical systems.

 An NSA/DHS National Center of Academic Excellence in Cyber Defense Research (CAE-R)

-Welcome to the Center for Information and Systems Assurance at Kansas State University.
+Welcome to the Center for Cybersecurity and Trustworthy Systems at Kansas State University.

 Information assurance is not a separate area of computer science.
 Rather, it is the practice of securing information and systems across the broad spectrum of computing systems, network systems, applications, and information storage.